rcapdepaula/rcapdepaula/README.md

 # I'm Building a Flexible Career in Front End Web Development.

-## Svelte / SvelteKit / React.js / Next.js / REST API /
+## Vue 3 / Nuxt 3/  React / Next / Svelte / SvelteKit / REST API / Firebase 9

 A pioneer in driving and establishing brands in the digital environment since 2009.